sergelogvinov/karpenter-provider-proxmox/README.md

 metadata:
   name: default
 spec:
-  # Proxmox VM template name (required)
-  # it must be pre-configured on Proxmox, resources like network, os image, etc.
-  template: talos

-  # Proxmox VM storage ID to create the VM (required)
-  blockDevicesStorageID: zfs

-  # PlacementStrategy defines how nodes should be placed across zones (optional)
-  placementStrategy: Balanced|AvailabilityFirst

-  # Proxmox region (optional)
-  Region: region1

   # Tags to apply to the VM on Proxmox Dashboard (optional)
   tags:
     - k8s
     - karpenter

   metadataOptions:
-    # How delivery the metadata to the VM, options: template, cdrom or http endpoint
+    # How delivery the metadata to the VM, options: none, cdrom or http endpoint (required)
-    type: template|cdrom|http
+    type: none|cdrom|http

-  # Firewall Security Groups to apply to the VM
+  # Firewall Security Groups to apply to the VM (optional)
   securityGroups:
     - name: kubernetes
       interface: net0
 ```

+For more information, see [Karpenter Proxmox NodeClass](docs/nodeclass.md).

 Karpenter Node Pool configuration: